PDM4AR/exercises/docs/06-collisionchecking.md

 ## Exercise

-Collision checking is a crucial capability of any planning system.
-In this exercise, you will implement a basic collision checking module for a circle-shaped differential drive robot.
-The goal is to obtain a module that can perform collision checks between basic geometric primitives.
+Collision checking is an indispensable feature of any effective planning system.
+In this exercise, you will design and implement a basic collision checking module tailored for a circle-shaped differential drive robot.
+The primary goal is to create a module capable of performing collision checks between fundamental geometric primitives, thereby enabling the evaluation of whether a robot's candidate (sub-)paths are collision-free.
-This module can then be used for a given robot to check whether its candidate (sub-)paths are collision-free.

-### Collision check primitives
+### Collision Check Primitives

-We start off by implementing some collision check primitives for basic geometric shapes.
-To do so, we will use the Separating Axis Theorem for 2d Primitives.
-The Separating Axis Theorem allows for collision checking between any convex n-polygon.
-It is also widely used as a tool in path planning and navigation for robotics, as well as game programming.
+To kick off, we will develop collision check primitives for elementary geometric shapes.
+For this purpose, we'll employ the Separating Axis Theorem (SAT) for 2D primitives.
+SAT is a robust method for collision checking between any convex n-polygon, frequently used in path planning, robotic navigation, and game development.

+#### Separating Axis Theorem (SAT) Recap
-As a reminder, the Separating Axis Theorem states: If two sets are closed and at least one of them is compact, then there is a hyperplane between them, and even two parallel hyperplanes separated by a gap.
-An axis that is orthogonal to a separating hyperplane is deemed a Separating Axis, because the orthogonal projections of the convex bodies onto the axis are disjoint.
+The Separating Axis Theorem asserts that if two sets are closed and at least one set is compact, there exists a hyperplane separating them.
+Essentially, this implies the existence of two parallel hyperplanes with a gap in between.
+An axis orthogonal to such a separating hyperplane is referred to as a Separating Axis.
+The orthogonal projections of the convex bodies onto this axis are disjoint, ensuring no overlap and thus no collision.

-For the 2D Case, the hyperplanes are no more than line segments.
+By leveraging SAT, we can efficiently determine whether simple geometric shapes such as circles or polygons intersect, thereby facilitating reliable collision checks for our robot's path planning needs.
 These will come in handy later on.

+#### Step 1: Project A Polygon onto an Segment
 The first step is to implement the functions inside the `CollisionPrimitives_SeparateAxis` class in `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

 In this section, we suggest the use of linear algebra modules like `numpy`.
-However, you are not allowed to use modules that implement collision checking directly such as `shapely`.
+However, you are **not** allowed to use modules that implement collision checking directly such as `shapely`.
 We will be checking solutions for correct implementation without usage of `shapely`.

-#### Step 1: Project A Polygon onto an Segment

 Implement a function that Projects a Polygon onto a Segment (the segment will later represent the Axis when implementing the theorem).
 Accuracy of the projection is checked by length of the section of the segment onto which the polygon is projected on, as well as having the endpoints of the projected segment be within some epsilon.